 infected and her fetus is mature enough, her doctor or nurse-midwife might not

 attempt to delay the birth.

-Preterm premature rupture of membranes (pPROM) is the rupture of the amniotic sac before 37 completed weeks of
+Preterm premature rupture of membranes (pPROM) is when your water breaks (rupture of the amniotic sac) before 37 completed weeks of

 pregnancy.
 When given to women

 Antibiotics are not a recommended treatment for women in

 preterm labor whose amniotic sac has not ruptured (intact membranes).
 But some women do receive antibiotics for